RiccardoDip/Synthesia/README.md

 ![Alt text](deliverables/images/SynthesiaApp.png)

 ### Workflow
 Through its GUI, SynthesiApp allows users to input a MIDI file for GANSynth to process, specifying the number of instruments for timbre interpolation (ranging from 2 to 4) and providing timestamps utilized by both GANSynth for audio file creation and StyleTransfer for generating the final video.
-The GUI also enables users to select the deliverables/images used for style transfer.
+The GUI also enables users to select the images used for style transfer.
 Meanwhile, behind the scenes, Music-Visualizer is employed to generate the spectrogram video, which is subsequently subjected to the style transfer process.

 ![Alt text](deliverables/images/gui_synthesia.png)
 ### Instructions